Azure/azure-sdk-for-c/README.md

 target_link_libraries(blobs_client_example PRIVATE az_curl CURL::libcurl)
 ```

-See the complete cmake file and how to link your own library [here](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/src/azure/storage/CMakeLists.txt#L26)
+See the complete cmake file and how to link your own library [here](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/src/azure/iot/CMakeLists.txt)

 ## SDK Architecture

 At the heart of our SDK is, what we refer to as, [Azure Core](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/core).
-This code defines several data types and functions for use by the client libraries that build on top of us such as an [Azure Storage Blob](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/storage) client library and [Azure IoT client libraries](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot).
+This code defines several data types and functions for use by the client libraries that build on top of us such as the [Azure IoT client libraries](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot).
 Here are some of the features that customers use directly:

 - **Spans**: A span represents a byte buffer and is used for string manipulations, HTTP requests/responses, reading/writing JSON payloads.
 It allows us to return a substring within a larger string without any memory allocations.
 See the [Working With Spans](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/core#working-with-spans) section of the `Azure Core` README for more information.